 - Your self-isolation plan

-- Isolation type will be Commercial (hotel)
+- Location type: (if at TWU the type will be Commercial (hotel)

-- Details about your destination (TWU)
+- Details about your destination

-- Your contact details (email and cell)
+- Your contact details (email and mobile)

-- The accommodations are not a group living arrangement
+- The accommodations are not a group-living arrangement

 - You will have help with food delivery and other necessities